deepakkavoor/gsoc-2020-prague/index.md

     - Let's see the significance of the first factor in the modified update equation.
 In this case, `cWnd` is increased by `(1 / 3) * 1 / cWnd` for every ACK, meaning that `cWnd` is increased by 1 / 3 segments in 5ms and consequently by 1 segment in 15ms.
 This is the expected increase for a Reno flow with RTT 15ms.

     - The second factor is also equally important.
 With only the first factor, Prague and Reno (with say `cWnd` = 10 segments for each and RTTs 5ms and 15ms respectively) now update `cWnd` by equal amounts per ACK.
 However, the update frequency is higher in case of Prague (due to its lower RTT).
 More concretely, the number of times `cWnd` is incrememted in case of Reno per 15ms is 10, whereas Prague increments `cWnd` 10 times per 5ms and hence 30 times per 15ms.
-If we assume
+Let us say
     ```
-    Increase in throughput = number of times cWnd is updated * cWnd increment each time
+    Increase in throughput = number of times cWnd is updated * cWnd increase each time
     ```
-    note that the increase in throughput for Reno is 10 * 1 = 10 segments per 15ms, and for Prague is 30 * 1 = 30 segments per 15ms.
+    Note that the increase in throughput for Reno is 10 * 1 = 10 segments per 15ms, and for Prague is 30 * 1 = 30 segments per 15ms.
 If we indeed used the second factor, `cWnd` increase per ACK for Prague would be `1 / 9 * 1 / cWnd` (the increase per 15ms would be 1 / 3), and hence the increase in throughput would be 30 * 1 / 3 = 10 segments per 15ms.

 There are different types of RTT Scaling heuristics used, and the increment equation mentioned before refer to the "Rate Control" heuristic.
 For other heuristics like "Scalable" and "Additive", one can refer to the code linked above.